Best Clutch Brands in South Africa 2018

 Pirate parts are often confused with cheap, but this is not always the case.
 When buying pirate parts you can usually determine the quality by the price.
 If the pirate part costs 10 percent of what the original part is, then beware.
-The normal price on a good quality pirate part is 50-70 percent of original.
+The normal clutch kits prices on a good quality pirate part is 50-70 percent of original.

 Regularly, so-called pirate parts can be found as original equipment on many motor vehicles.
 If we consider clutches, there are many cars that use the so-called pirate LUK brand, Valeo, or Sachs kits.